liopic/scbcn17-customer-segmentation/README.md

 # scbcn17 Customer Segmentation Workshop
-This workshop will be part of the [Software Craftsmanship 2017 conference](http://softwarecraftsmanshipbarcelona.org) in Barcelona.
+This workshop will be part of the [Software Craftsmanship 2017 conference](http://softwarecraftsmanshipbarcelona.org) in Barcelona, October 2017.

 ## Workshop Description
 Let's learn about useful Machine Learning algorithms, invoking them from common data science libraries.